LonoCloud/synthread/README.md

 # Syntax Threading Library

 Extentions of Clojure's standard -> macro used to build code blocks that operate on a threaded topic.
-See also: test-> in recent Clojure versions.

 # Including in your project.clj